Proficiency, Placement, and FAQs

 • How to prepare for the Exam?
 To prepare for the expected level of linguistic accuracy and fluency as well as to accumulate the necessary encyclopedic and current knowledge on socio-economic matters related to Latin America and Spain, we strongly encourage enrolling in an SFS language course: 101, 102, or 161, according to your placement and following the guidelines outlined above.
 For students who meet those guidelines, please click here for more information about the exam.

-In order to take the language placement exam, you must enroll in the “course” on Canvas.
+To take the language placement exam, you must enroll in the “course” on Canvas.

 2. Follow the prompts to enroll.